taubyte/dream/README.md

 ## Usage

-Dreamland can simulate multiple Taubyte networks, each referred to as a 'universe.'
+Dreamland can simulate multiple Taubyte networks, each referred to as a 'universe'.
 You can start a new universe (default name is "blackhole") with the following command:

 ```bash
 $ dream new multiverse